StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/GetTransform.md

 ```csharp
 Matrix GetTransform(int subsetIndex)
 ```
+[Obsolete] For removal in v0.4.
+Use Nodes / Visuals.ModelTransform instead.
 Gets the transform matrix used by the model subset!
 </div>

 |  |  |